chromeos/chromeos.dev/site/en/education/extensions.md

 Extensions are run in a sandboxed environment but can interact with web content, which makes them suitable for some education use cases like:

-- browser filtering and monitoring
+- Browser filtering and monitoring
-- inserting specialized characters such as mathematical symbols and equations
+- Inserting specialized characters such as mathematical symbols and equations
-- content enrichment, for example for identifying spelling and grammatical errors
+- Content enrichment, for example identifying spelling and grammatical errors
-- policy enforcement (e.g. limiting time on social media)
+- Policy enforcement (e.g. limiting time on social media)

 When building solutions for education use cases on Chromebooks, you can create an extension, a web app, or both.
 If you need to run your program in a cross-site context, then an extension is a good option to consider.
 Your extension can interact with web apps that you don’t own.
 For example, an extension may detect grammatical errors on a Google doc and provide comments and recommendations to fix them.
 Another extension may help students with note-taking by accumulating text the student highlights on any web page into one doc.

-However, if you’re planning to have multiple functionalities, then creating a web app might be a better option.
+If your program does not need to run on other websites, then creating a web app might be a better option.
 If you have a web app, an accompanying extension can enhance your user’s experience by bringing functionality and APIs that may not be available on the web platform.

 ## Chrome apps migration